BurhucxStefan/Proiect_Final/README.md

 Right-click in a local folder where you want to clone the project and click on GitBash Here.
 Then in your terminal run the following: git clone https://github.com/BurhucxStefan/Proiect_Final

-Step 6 - Once you cloned the repository, open IntellyJ and Click File -> Open- navigate to the folder where you cloned the project, press ok and click Trust Project.
+Step 6 - Once you cloned the repository, open IntelliJ and Click File -> Open- navigate to the folder where you cloned the project, press ok and click Trust Project.

 Step 7 - Run the project!